Adenaike-Abigeal/DSA-FIRST-PROJECT-DOCUMENTATION-/README.md

 # DSA-FIRST-PROJECT-DOCUMENTATION-

-This is where i start my portfolio building with  DSA
+This is where i start my portfolio building while taking my Data Analysis class with the INCUBATOR HUB

+I have learnt quite a number of things ranging from Ms Excel to SQL and now to my portfolio building

+## Project Topic:

+### Project Overview

+### Data Source